pan-/Porting_Guide/Docs/BLE/api_remarks.md

 callback once the characteristic has already been registered in a GattServer will not does what is expected.
 * `read` and `write` have shared security.

+#GattClient
+* `onServiceDiscoveryTermination` why this function is handled at the implementation level ?